Fugitive Slave Law, the Underground Railroad and

 South?
 What did President Lincoln do about slavery?

-Through reading the selected readings and
+Through reading the selected readings and quotes from Abraham

 Lincoln, throughout his career, you can see a change in his attitude